CanonicalLtd/maas-docs/en/installconfig-rack.md

 ![add controller][img__add-rackd]

-See [MAAS CLI - advanced tasks][cli-list-rackd] for how to list (confirm) all registered rack controllers with the CLI.
+See [MAAS CLI - advanced tasks][cli-list-rackd] for how to list (and confirm) all registered rack controllers with the CLI.

 Multiple rack controllers are needed in order to achieve specific types of high availability.
 See [MAAS HA][manage-ha].